 The Transition from Early Labor to Active Labor

-As time progresses after reaching 2 cm dilation and 70% effaced, signs indicating transition into active labor may become more prominent:
+As time progresses after reaching 2 cm dilation and 70% effaced, signs indicating transition into more established labor may become more prominent:

-- Cervical Changes: Continued checks will likely show further dilation beyond initial measurements.
+- Cervical Changes: Continued checks may show further dilation and effacement beyond the initial measurements.

 The Importance of Support Systems During This Time